 ZAZU

 boutique

 ZAZU the distinguished gentleman is thrilled to be loved again and enjoying life in a home.
-Getting to know him, it is apparent that he did have a home that somehow things took a wrong turn and he was abandoned at a Shelter.
-He knows his name and his way around the house although blind.
+It is apparent that he did have a home that somehow things took a wrong turn, his care neglected and he was abandoned at a Shelter.
+He knows his name and his way around the house.
 Heartbreaking that he was abandoned at a Shelter at his age and in his condition and was so scared.
 He is just the most precious boy to pick up and kiss his neck and have around.
-Zazu is like goldilocks and loves all the big cushy beds and must try out each one.
-He does sleep quite a bit, not sure if that was his usual routine where he was previously, but when he is up and investigating, he makes the rounds in the huge back yard, deck and even house.
+He does sleep quite a bit, but when he is up and investigating, he makes the rounds in the huge back yard and deck.
 He has been blind for some time as he is so acclimated to sensing objects and paths.
 I had been worried about him not eating and took him right away up to the animal hospital.
-I wanted to get him some I.V. fluids as he seemed dehydrated and to get his blood work done.
+I wanted to get him some I.V. fluids and to get his blood work done.
 His blood panel returned with low red blood counts across the board and he is anemic.
 Radiographs were done and this vet felt there is also a mass on his liver, mucocele in the gallbladder, heart slightly enlarged, bladder stones and because of the spreading, he felt this to be cancer.
 I was heartbroken over this.
-Since Zazu was already diagnosed with the KCS in Las Vegas, I decided to get the Optimmune from Midwest to treat his eyes.
-Zazu is all tail wags and sits up every morning when I say Good Morning.
-He listens and loves to be talked to.
-Being not on to give up easily, I am taking him for a second opinion with a surgeon.

 Big developments on October 10th after the full scan results returned.
-There is a tumor in his spleen - not too huge about 3 centimeters.
+There is a tumor in his spleen - about 3 centimeters.
 Liver is enlarged but there are no nodules.
 Lymph nodes are good.
 Stomach is normal.
 He does have a couple bladder stones.
-The spleen should be removed and so I asked when can he have surgery.
-Doctor is going out of town the following week and I asked - oh darn can this wait a few weeks.
-Here is how awesome my vet is - he is going to take him today and fit him in.
-We immediately got in the car!
-The surgery went very well and Zazu did extremely well for the splenectomy.
+The spleen should be removed and the stones.
+Dr. Navin was going out of town the following week and graciously fit him in that day for surgery.
+The surgery went well and Zazu did extremely well for the splenectomy and cystotomy.
 His spleen had two tumors actually, the overall size of the spleen was small so his incision is not very big.
 Dr. Navin did not like the look of the tumors and they are being sent out to pathology.
-But given the size he said we probably caught it early.
 The liver is fine, lymph nodes are fine.
 He also had some small stones removed from his bladder and one is being sent to Minnesota for type determination.
-He walked out of the animal hospital like nothing happened today - he is such a brave boy.
-He was thirsty and a little hungry and now in his bed resting.
-I did have to go back for some Tramadol after his pain injection wore off – he was just beside himself crying.
-I am beyond thrilled for Zazu and hoping he has many more years of being pampered and loved.
-Thank you so much everyone for your thoughts and prayers.
-This little boy has some healing to do but we sure appreciate all the love and support.
+He walked out of the animal hospital like nothing happened - he is such a brave boy.
+He has been on Tramadol for the pain, being blind and unsure why he was hurting I kept him as comfortable as can be.

+ZAZU